orenamema/NoteTaker/README.md

 * Then open your browser and enter the link for `PORT:3000`
 * Click on get started and start entering your notes

-Here is the application [link](https://frozen-headland-89865.herokuapp.com/)
+Here is the application [link](https://frozen-headland-89865.herokuapp.com/) deployed on Heroku

 ## Requirements